-The Local Agency Investment Guidelines update for 2014 reflects statutory changes adopted by the Legislature and signed by the Governor effective January 1, 2014.
+The Local Agency Investment Guidelines update for 2015 reflects statutory changes adopted by the Legislature and signed by the Governor effective January 1, 2015.
 It is divided into chapters on investment policy, fund management, reporting requirements, and the treasury oversight committee.
-Please note that one issue does not fit neatly into the following four chapters and concerns the applicability of statute to types of jurisdictions.
-California Government Code Section 53600 states:
+Please note that one issue may not fit neatly into the following four chapters.